alphagov-mirror/dcs-python-client/README.md

 - [ ] the ability to send in custom passport data
 - [ ] publication to pypi.org

+This client does not support checking the validity of driving licences.
+This functionality is currently available only to identity providers for GOV.UK Verify - not to participants in [the DCS pilot](https://www.gov.uk/guidance/apply-for-the-document-checking-service-pilot-scheme).

 ## Installation

 Run `pip3 install .`